• Skip to primary navigation

 • You become more trusting and come to better win-win situations in negotiations12

-Another way to recharge can be by partaking in leisure activities that promote well-being, such as practicing a hobby or spending time in nature, which are essential to recharge your energy levels.
+Another way to recharge can be by partaking in leisure activities that promote well-being, such as practicing a hobby or spending time in nature, are essential to recharge your energy levels.

 If you have trouble fitting well-being activities into your busy schedule, keep track and assess how you spend your time.
 For each period, write down what you are doing, with whom, how you feel (drained or recharged) and how valuable the activity is13.